rickrodness/cse15l-lab-reports/new_file.md

 # Lab Report 1: Remote Access and Filesystem

 ## Introduction
-This lab report documents the results of various commands executed in the context of remote access and the filesystem.
-It includes observations and explanations for each command's output.
+This lab report documents the results of different Linux commands and navigating the filesystem.
+The following documents my observations and explanations for each command's output.

 ## Section 1: Working Directory - `/home`
  ![Image](CS15L_1.png)